Capacity Building Funds

-The Science Collaborative has set aside enough funding for all 29 reserves to receive capacity building funds once between 2020 and 2023.
+The Science Collaborative has set aside enough funding for each reserve to receive capacity building funds once between 2020 and 2023.
 Applications will be reviewed internally to ensure plans align with program guidelines, but this is not a competitive, peer review process.

 Applications are no longer being accepted on a rolling basis and will instead be reviewed annually every April.
 The next deadline to submit an application is April 1, 2022 and the last deadline is April 1, 2023.
 Applications will be reviewed in April, and funding decisions made in May.